prateekkalra/prism-algolia/SETUP.md

 ## Usage

 1. Open the application in your browser
-2. Drag and drop any file onto the upload area, or click to select files
+2. **Left panel**: Drag and drop any file onto the upload area, or click to select files
+3. **Right panel**: Use the chat interface for additional questions
+4. **Resize panels**: Drag the center divider to adjust layout
-3. The AI will analyze the file and display results both in the UI and in the browser console
+5. The AI will analyze files and display results both in the UI and in the browser console
-4. Supported file types:
+6. Supported file types:
    - **Videos**: MP4, AVI, MOV, etc.
    - **Audio**: MP3, WAV, AAC, etc.
    - **Documents**: PDF, TXT, MD, etc.